Reusable spacecraft

 Reusable spacecraft are spacecraft capable of repeated launch, atmospheric reentry, and landing or splashdown.
 This contrasts with expendable spacecraft which are designed to be discarded after use.
 Agencies operating reusable spacecraft aim to have lower costs and higher flight frequencies.

 Reusable spacecraft may be crewed or uncrewed and orbital or sub-orbital.
 Examples include spaceplanes such as the Space Shuttle and the Boeing X-37B, and space capsules such as the SpaceX Dragon.
 The Blue Origin New Shepard is an example of a sub-orbital spacecraft.

 History

 Gemini paraglider during tests at Edwards Air Force Base in August 1964; glider landings were canceled in favor of parachute splashdowns.

 On 17 July 1962, the North American X-15 rocket plane reached an altitude of 95.9km on a sub-orbital flight.
 In 1963, the X-15 completed two flights above 100km.
 These marked the first spaceflights with a reusable vehicle.
-(Note: The United States defines spaceflight as above 80km, while 100km is internationally recognized by the FAI) The Gemini SC-2 capsule followed, making a sub-orbital flight in 1965 and another sub-orbital flight in 1966.
+(Note: The United States defines spaceflight as above 80km, while 100km is internationally recognized by the FAI) The Gemini SC-2 capsule followed, completing sub-orbital flights in 1965 and 1966.